Tanzanian-Zambian rail firm sacks 1,000 unpaid striking workers

 TAZARA acknowledged some staff had not been paid since May but blamed this on years of inadequate investment that meant the business was struggling.
 However, it said the two government shareholders would provide working capital to sustain operations and pay wages while a long-term solution was found.

-It said unionized workers had taken an “uncompromising position” by refusing to talk or work until outstanding salaries were paid.
-This meant no cargo was moving in or out of Tanzania and all passenger trains had been canceled.
+It said unionised workers had taken an “uncompromising position” by refusing to talk or work until outstanding salaries were paid.
+This meant no cargo was moving in or out of Tanzania and all passenger trains had been cancelled.

 It said this caused losses to the firm of $150,000 a day.